Eligibility criteria

 Locations

-Most positions are available in Canberra, as well as Adelaide, Brisbane, Melbourne, Perth, and Sydney.
+Most positions are available in Canberra, Adelaide, Brisbane, Melbourne, Perth, and Sydney.

 A limited number of positions may be available in Darwin, Geelong, Hobart, Newcastle and Townsville.